jayfuku/SteamLens-Public/README.md

 ## SmartSearch

-On supported websites and contexts, open SteamPeek from the extension bar to automatically begin a search based on
+On supported websites and contexts, open SteamPeek from the extension bar to automatically begin a search based on the content of the page.

 ![SteamPeek Screenshot 2](./resources/Screenshot%202_%20Smart%20Search.png)

+Currently available on Youtube with support for more sites to come in the future!

 # ℹ Available sources of information